vidyalakshmir/SysPartArtifact/README.md

 $ ./1_static_loop_analysis
 ```

 Execute the following commands to determine the main loops of the servers.
-Except for httpd and nginx, all other servers require user intervention to stop them (which will be displayed on the screen).
+Except for `httpd` and `nginx`, all other servers require user intervention to stop them (which will be displayed on the screen).

 ``` shell
 $ ./2_dynamic_dominant_loop_detection_bind.sh